 The point of archiving is to make sure that the online store's reports also remain reliable in the long run.
-Once the order has been archived, its contents, totals, or payment transactions can no longer be changed.
-In this way the order will always be displayed in bookkeeping reports with the same date.
+No changes can be made to the contents, amounts or payment transactions of archived orders, which means that archived orders always appear in reports for the same time period.

 Basic information about archiving